SafetyCulture/safetyculture-sdk-python/README.md

 |johndoe@example.com|Doe|John|Group 3|
 |jasonR@example.com|R|Jason| |

-See `example_user.csv` in `safetyculture-sdk-python/tools/import_user` for an example.
+See `example_user.csv` in `safetyculture-sdk-python/tools/import_users` for an example.

 The first row must contain the column headings and will be ignored by the tool.

 The groups specified must have been created in iAuditor before running the tool.
 If a group doesn't exist, the user will not be added to that group.

 To run the tool:
-Open a command-line terminal and navigate to the directory called `safetyculture-sdk-python/tools/import_user` Run the following command:
+Open a command-line terminal and navigate to the directory called `safetyculture-sdk-python/tools/import_users` Run the following command:
 ```
 python import_users.py --token <YOUR_IAUDITOR_API_TOKEN> --file <FULL_PATH_TO_CSV_FILE>
 ```
-If the user already exists in the organisation in iAuditor, then the user will be added to all the groups in the `groups` field.
+If the user already exists in the organisation in iAuditor, then the user will be added to all the groups in the **groups** field.
-If the user is not in iAuditor, the user will be added to iAuditor first and then added to the groups listed in the `groups` field.
+If the user is not in iAuditor, the user will be added to iAuditor first and then added to the groups listed in the **groups** field.
 If no groups are specified, the user is only added to the organisation.

 Known Limitations: